tammambinmasum/python/README.md

 # python

-this is a repository for
+this is a repository for python